-Gessnerallee has a hearing system with an induction loop for people with hearing disabilities.
-Performances are marked accordingly, when the hearing system is in operation.
+The Gessnerallee has a hearing system with an induction loop for people with hearing disabilities.
+Performances where the hearing system is in operation are marked accordingly.

-Persons accompanying people with a disability to a performance get a free ticket.
+Persons accompanying people with disabilities to a performance receive a free ticket.
 Assistance dogs have access rights to the theater.
-We will gladly reserve appropriate seating and reserve a ticket after early advance notification via: Tel. +41 44 225 81 10 / email@example.com.
+We will be happy to reserve an appropriate place for them if you contact us in advance: Tel. +41 44 225 81 10 / email@example.com.

 With a Relaxed Performance we explicitly want to invite audience members for whom it is exhausting to conform to strict conventional theater norms.
 The aim is to create a relaxed atmosphere in which sensory stimuli are reduced as much as possible or appropriate aids such as hearing protection are provided.
 We try to be as transparent as possible about possible trigger content.
 We also try to avoid complete darkness by using dimmed lights in the room.
 It is not obligatory to remain silent.
 Those who need a break can leave the room at any time and return.